Skip to main content

 Grid search hyperparameter

-Defines the number of training examples a mini-batch uses during an iteration of the training model to estimate the error gradient before updating the model weights.
-Batch size defines the batch size used per a single GPU.
+This setting defines the number of training examples a mini-batch uses during an iteration of the training model to estimate the error gradient before updating the model weights.
+In other words, this setting defines the batch size used per GPU.

 note